reiyw/phillip/README.md

 # About
 ----
-Phillip is the first-ordered abductive reasoner for natural language processing in C++.
+Phillip is the first-order abductive reasoner for natural language processing in C++.

 # Install